intelagense/rwxrob/log/2021/02/14/README.md

+## Sunday, February 14, 2021, 10:44:45PM EST <1613360685>

+Wondering if there is a good reason to combine the `keg-go` library with the `keg` tool and smoosh the `kn` tool into it.
+It would certainly be a lot easier to maintain and, after all, is a reference implementation.
+It would mean I could lose the stupid `-go` suffix.
+It's decided.

+## Sunday, February 14, 2021, 10:40:05PM EST <1613360405>

+The README.md doc for `github.com/yuin/goldmark` is a fucking disaster.
+I've vetted the whole thing before, even gotten some ideas for my own PEGN parser, but this is unforgivable.
+I must have gotten past it somehow before.
+It is just so fucking ugly.

+## Sunday, February 14, 2021, 10:27:28PM EST <1613359648>

+I just about installed `hugo` and rushed a `doc` static site for afk.works and specs.afk.works but managed to catch myself before doing it.
+I'll have the `kn` tool done by the end of the week and will use that for my own generation using Go's `html/template` directly, which is good because I need that anyway.

+Until I can get Pandoc replaced I will simply use Goldmark (ugh).

 ## Sunday, February 14, 2021, 9:23:31PM EST <1613355811>

 I'm going through that conflict I always do about where to put stuff.
 I